SauravGanguly/Graphics-using-cpp/README.md

 # Graphics-using-cpp
-* Write a program to print pixel using put pixel command.
+* Write a program to [print pixel using putpixel()](https://github.com/SauravGanguly/Graphics-using-cpp/blob/master/01.%20print%20pixel%20using%20putpixel().cpp) command.
 * Write a program to draw a simple line.
   * Using putpixel() command.
   * Using line() command.